 - Plugins not used but still active on your installation may cause conflict with the functionalities of your theme or another plugin, which you really need for the success of your site.

 Create a local WordPress setup using MAMP, WAMP or XAMPP and play around installing plugins and themes that you want to try out.
 Alternatively, you can also create a staging site if your hosting provider offers this feature.
 For example, you can create a staging site in SiteGround with single click to duplicate the live site.
 It is also possible to push all changes you made in the staging environment to live site back if needed.

 6. Missing Permalink Settings

 Beginners forget to change this setting to the required structure and make the URLs more difficult for the users to remember.
 The option for setting permanent link structure for your site is available under “Settings > Permalinks“.
+Make sure to choose the correct permalink for your site.
+Changing this setting after launching your site will impact search engine ranking and the traffic to your website.
 Learn more on setting permalink on WordPress site.

 7. Not Choosing Correct Commenting System

-Like theme, failed to choose correct commenting system for your site will result in you spending lot of time in moderation.
-Though it really depends on your need to choose default WordPress commenting or any specific plugins, ensure to install and activate Akismet spam protection.
+Like your themes and plugins, failed to choose correct commenting system for your site will result in spending lot of time in moderation.
+Though it really depends on your need to choose default WordPress commenting or any specific plugin, ensure to install and activate Akismet spam protection.
 Also disable comments for pages like contact us, thank you page, newsletter page, etc.